Spring Boot Method Security with SAPL

 The log shows that the PDP found one matching policy document (permit all) and it evaluated to PERMIT.
 Since this is the only policy and it has no conditions, the "permit all" policy always matches and always returns its entitlement.

-Since this is the only matching document and it returns permit, the PDP grants access.
-The PEP allows the repository method to execute.
+Since this is the only matching document and it returns permit, the PDP returns PERMIT.
+The PEP then allows the repository method to execute.

-Now, create a “deny all” policy alongside.
+Create a “deny all” policy alongside it.
 Add a file deny_all.sapl to the resources/policies folder:

 policy "deny all" deny